Heat treating: Physical processes

 When in the soluble state, the process of diffusion causes the atoms of the dissolved element to spread out, attempting to form a homogenous distribution within the crystals of the base metal.
 If the alloy is cooled to an insoluble state, the atoms of the dissolved constituents (solutes) may migrate out of the solution.
 This type of diffusion, called precipitation, leads to nucleation, where the migrating atoms group together at the grain-boundaries.
 This forms a microstructure generally consisting of two or more distinct phases.
-For instance, steel that has been heated above the austenizing temperature (red to orange-hot, or around 1500 F to 1600 F depending on carbon content), and then cooled slowly, forms a laminated structure composed of alternating layers of ferrite and cementite, becoming soft pearlite.
+For instance, steel that has been heated above the austenitizing temperature (red to orange-hot, or around 1500 F to 1600 F depending on carbon content), and then cooled slowly, forms a laminated structure composed of alternating layers of ferrite and cementite, becoming soft pearlite.
 After heating the steel to the austenite phase and then quenching it in water, the microstructure will be in the martensitic phase.
 This is due to the fact that the steel will change from the austenite phase to the martensite phase after quenching.
 Some pearlite or ferrite may be present if the quench did not rapidly cool off all the steel.

 Unlike iron-based alloys, most heat-treatable alloys do not experience a ferrite transformation.
 In these alloys, the nucleation at the grain-boundaries often reinforces the structure of the crystal matrix.
 These metals harden by precipitation.
 Typically a slow process, depending on temperature, this is often referred to as "age hardening".